dibalokechanda/CNNs/content/index.md

 ---
-title: CNNs from Scratch in Pytorch | By Dibaloke Chanda
+title: CNNs from Scratch in Pytorch
 ---